Anthony-Andrews/STL-Viewer/README.md

 STL Viewer:
 A Discord bot to create previews for STL 3D-Meshes

+Usage:
+  Upload a .stl file to any channel the bot has access to and get a reply of the preview.

 Runs on Papa's Best STL-to-PNG converter https://papas-best.com/stltopng_en

 Known Issues: